In the previous step, we learned about signing up and signing in.

 *Other aspects such as Tax Rate, Categories, Inventory Tracking can be edited now or later.

-The name of your product as it will appear on the register and customer receipts.
+The name of your product as it will appear on the iPad Register and customer's receipts.

-Stock Keeping Unit – A unique short-name identifier for your product.
+Stock Keeping Unit – a unique, short-name identifier for a product.

 A general group for your inventory.
 Categories keep items organised and are used for reporting.